mithril-security/blindai/docs/docs/main-concepts/tls.md

 `-v $(pwd)/tls:/root/tls` allows you to mount your own TLS certificate to the Docker Image.&#x20;

-## Use a certificat to communicate with a remote BlindAI's instance
+## Use a certificate to communicate with a remote BlindAI instance

 You can pass the generated certificate to the client like so: